jekymin8232/mcorpai-com/README.md

 The goal is not to replace existing emergency communication systems, but to explore complementary technologies that may improve resilience and increase the chances of locating and rescuing people during large-scale disasters.

-Every technology has the potential to save countless lives when used ethically and responsibly.
-Even Alfred Nobel originally developed dynamite for constructive purposes, believing it could help improve safety and advance engineering projects.

-AI-assisted ultrasonic technology may have applications in supporting activists operating in high-risk environments, as well as in disaster response and search-and-rescue efforts following natural disasters.

 ---

 # Leave No Trace.
 Fully Customizable